SamuelPoulin/seam/README.md

 ## Integration

-Seam supports calendar integration with most popular services so that all of your devices stay up-to-date.
+Seam aims to support calendar integration with most popular services so that all of your devices stay up-to-date.

 - Google Calendar
 - Outlook